cheatsnake/backend-cheats/README.md

 -   **Visual part** - various images/tables/cheatsheets for better understanding (may not be available).
 All pictures and tables are made from scratch, specifically for this repository.
 -   **Summary** - A very brief summary with a list of key terms and concepts.
 The terms are hyperlinked to the appropriate section on Wikipedia or a similar reference resource.
--   **References to sources** - resources where you may find complete information on a particular issue.
+-   **References to sources** - resources where you may find complete information on a particular issue (they are hidden under a spoiler, which opens when clicked).
 If possible, the most authoritative sources are indicated, or those that provide information in as simple and comprehensible language as possible.

 > 🌐 Available translations: [`English`](./README.md) [`Русский`](./README_RUS.md)